Commands

 To simplify the declaration of your commands, we've decided to offer you a more modular approach

-thanks to command definition
+thanks to command definition.

 The principle of command definition is to define a data structure in a so-called 'configuration' file and then to use this structure to define your commands. file and then use it as the source to build the command (the opposite of what we've been talking about so far). discussed so far).